 pass init key1@example.com key2@example.com

-Now both keys can decrypt all passwords.
-You can even use different keys per directory:
+Now both keys can decrypt everything.
+You can also scope different keys per directory:

 # Only you have access to personal/